riicess/Swift-TroubleShooting-Guide/README.md

 - Tab autofill doesn't work
 - Cannot rename files/tabs directly

-Executing bug:
-- executing a script that has more than 200 local values will crash swift. (will get fixed)

 Planned:
 - Multi-instance is not yet supported.
 Might work via third-party tools, but official support is coming soon.